microsoft/playwright/docs/src/api/class-pageassertions.md

 ### option: PageAssertions.hasURL.timeout
 - `timeout` <[float]>

-Time to retry assertion for.
+Time to retry the assertion for.

 ## method: PageAssertions.not
 - returns: <[PageAssertions]>